paularchive/Bootstrap-Theme-for-Traq/README.md

 5. Push on save and there you go you completely installed the Bootstrap Theme

 #####Something you need to know:
-This project is currently in beta and alot of work has to be done!
+This project is currently in beta and a lot of work has to be done!